wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Moved javascript to a separate file so jquery could be required as a dependency.

 = 1.2.1 =
 * Fixed a bug where javascript hover effects were not working properly on images.